KGSSV/SEBI/README.md

-# Gen-Ai-Rush-Buildathon
+# SEBI - Empowering Investors Hackathon

 ## README.md must consist of the following information:

 #### Team Name - The Turing Tribe
-#### Problem Statement - Create a solution to automate testing for software applications developed, ensuring enhancements in quality and reliability of software applications in real-time scenarios.
+#### Problem Statement - With the rapid proliferation of digital platforms, there has been an alarming surge in deceptive investment claims propagated by self-proclaimed influencers.
+Such misinformation poses a significant threat, potentially causing unwary investors substantial financial losses.
+This challenge necessitates innovative solutions in the form of advanced models, cutting-edge tools, and user-centric products that meticulously scrutinize and ascertain the authenticity of influencers active on digital platforms.
+By harnessing the power of advanced technologies such as Generative AI and Machine Learning, these solutions strive not only to promptly identify and red-flag deceptive claims but also to erect a robust protective barrier around investors, thereby preempting potential financial hazards.

-#### Team Leader Email - umanglsinghal@gmail.com
+#### Team Leader Email - rajveer.mathur25@gmail.com

 <img width="348" alt="TuringTribe" src="https://github.com/Rajveermathur/gen-ai-rush-buildathon/assets/63655047/b631e9ab-fd4d-4cd0-889a-c71cbd01febe">
 <br>